lode/jsonapi/UPGRADE_1_TO_2.md

 See the [README.md](/README.md) and the [examples](/examples) for more information.

-_Note: v2.0 of the library doesn't yet support v1.1 of the specification._

 ## Composer update

 As v2 uses completely new files the files for v1 could be left intact.